-How To Best Use Disney+: 8 Tips To Get The Most Out Of The Streaming Service
+How To Best Use Disney+: 9 Tips To Get The Most Out Of The Streaming Service

 Anyone with kids knows that sometimes you need to just load up your phone or tablet with hours of children's programs to get through long road trips or extended periods of time without the most reliable internet service.
 Don't worry, you can download a large portion of the Disney+ library on your mobile devices for offline viewing.

 To do this, simply go to whichever movie or show you want to watch later and then click on the download button.
 After the download is completed, the title will pop up in the download section on the phone or tablet version of the streaming service.
-Now your daughter can watch Frozen II for the sixth time in two days without using up all the Wi-Fi.
+Now your family can watch Encanto and sing about Bruno anywhere and everywhere without using up all your mobile data or slowing down your internet.

 Explore Different Franchise Collections In The Search Menu

 One of the best features of Disney+ is the sheer volume of content that is available for streaming.
-Never in my life did I think I would be able to watch my favorite Star Wars, Marvel, Pixar, and Disney movies in the same place.
-I guess that's what happens with Disney owns just about every property in the history of cinema.
+Never in my life did I think I would be able to watch all the Star Wars movies and shows in order without having to buy all those DVDs and Blu-rays.
+Same goes with all the best Marvel movies and every other property owned by Disney..

-There are two ways of exploring the content from the likes of Disney, Pixar, Marvel, Star Wars, and National Geographic title on the service.
+There are two ways of exploring the content from the likes of Disney, Pixar, Marvel, Star Wars, and National Geographic titles on the service.
 First, you can click on the individual collections on the Disney+ front page.
 Then there's the option where you can explore different collections that are based around specific franchises.
 This includes everything from the Toy Story collection to the Star Wars: The Skywalker Saga and everything in between.
 This is always a good way to find some of the hidden gems on the service.

 Don't Forget To Check Out The Extras For The Movies You Love (Commentary Tracks)

 One of my favorite things to do when I buy a new DVD or Blu-ray is to spend hours going through all the special features.
-This could include anything from director and actor commentary tracks, a cool behind the scenes featurette, and even early drafts of animated films.
+This could include anything from director and actor commentary tracks, a cool behind-the-scenes featurette, and even early drafts of animated films.
 For me, the omission of these features has always been a drawback from most streaming platforms.
 Disney+, however, fixes that problem.

 For many of the big movies on the platform, in addition to the feature film, you can watch most, if not all, the special features that are available on the physical releases.
 This is huge!
 When I first streamed Avengers: Endgame, I was blown away to find a commentary track with directors Anthony and Joe Russo and writers Christopher Markus and Stephen McFeely.
 I'd never seen anything like that on a streaming service before.